Orellanine: Treatment

 There is no known antidote against orellanine poisoning.
 Treatment consists mainly of supportive care and hemodialysis, if needed.
 Complete recovery of renal function is recovered in only 30% of poisoned patients.
 There are reports of cases where treatment using corticosteroids and antioxidants led to improved clinical outcomes.

+Research

+This compound is currently in clinical trials as a potential treatment for various forms of renal cancer.